lixiang-lab/lixiang-lab.github.io/_pages/about.md

   <div class="intro-card">
     <p class="intro-text">
-      I am a fourth-year Ph.D. student in the School of Electronic Science and Engineering at
+I am a fourth-year direct-entry Ph.D. student in the School of Electronic Science and Engineering at
 <span class="name-highlight">Nanjing University</span>, advised by
-      <a href="https://changqiong.github.io/">Prof. Qiong Chang</a>,
+<a href="https://www.yunligroup.org/">Prof. Yun Li</a>.
+I am also supervised by
-      <a href="https://www.yunligroup.org/">Prof. Yun Li</a>, and
+<a href="https://changqiong.github.io/">Prof. Qiong Chang</a> at Institute of Science Tokyo, and jointly supervised by
 <a href="https://www.lsc.c.titech.ac.jp/miyazaki">Prof. Jun Miyazaki</a>.
 I received my B.Eng. degree from Nanchang University.
     </p>

     <p class="intro-text">